The river Gudenå

 Take a walk in the past

-Gudenå River is with its 160 kilometers Denmark's longest river.
+Gudenå River is with its approx. 160 kilometers Denmark's longest river.
 The river originates in Tinnet Crate northwest of Tørring and has its outlet in Randers Fjord.

 On its way to the Randers Fjord the river has several major entrances, among others: Mattrup Å, Salten Å, Found Å, Gjern Å and Nørreå.
 The Gudenå river also runs through several larger lakes including Mossø, Gudensø, Julsø, Borre Lake, Silkeborg Langsø and the artificial man made lake Tange Sø.